Gulgong

 AreaSearch assessment positions Gulgong ahead of most Australian regions for employment performance

-However, health care & social assistance shows lower representation at 11.2% compared to the regional average of 16.9%.
-The area offers limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, Gulgong's labour force decreased by 2.8%, while employment declined by 3.5%, causing unemployment to rise by 0.7 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Gulgong's employment mix indicates local employment should increase by 5.2% over five years and 11.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, health care & social assistance has lower representation at 11.2% compared to the regional average of 16.9%.
+The area appears to have limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, Gulgong's labour force decreased by 2.8%, while employment declined by 3.6%, leading to an unemployment rate increase of 0.8 percentage points.
+In contrast, Rest of NSW saw an employment decline of 0.5%, labour force decline of 0.1%, and a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Gulgong's employment mix indicates potential local employment increases of 5.2% over five years and 11.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment